Published September 23, 2022

 Creating a New Project in Visual Studio

-We can create a project using both Visual Studio Code and Visual Studio.
-When using Visual Studio Code, we need to use the command-line tool to install the project type template.
+Firstly, create a project using both Visual Studio Code and Visual Studio.
+When using Visual Studio Code, it is necessary to use the command-line tool to install the project type template.

 Open the Microsoft Visual Studio software and go to the File menu.
-Select "new project", and in the new project window select ".NET MAUI project".
-In this article, we are going to use a .NET MAUI app to generate PDF documents and save them to a suitable location.
+Select "new project", and in the new project window select ".NET MAUI App".
+This article will use a .NET MAUI App to generate PDF documents and save them to a suitable location.

-The Visual Studio project will now generate the structure for the selected application, and as we have selected the .NET MAUI app platform, it will now open the MainPage.cs file where we can enter the code and build/run the application.
-We need to select the required platform to build the application.
+The Visual Studio project will now generate the structure for the selected application following the .NET MAUI App platform, it will now open the MainPage.cs file to add the code and build/run the application.

 Install the IronPDF Library